mad-lab/transit/src/pytransit/doc/source/tpp.rst

  - **MmeI** - This can be used with a variant of the Himar1 transposon (C9 HMAR), but the method of selecting and amplifying transposon:genomic junctions is different.
-   The MmeI restriction enzyme is used to recognize a site in the terminus of the transpson, and makes a cut 18-20bp downstream into the genomic region.
+   The MmeI restriction enzyme is used to recognize a site in the terminus of the transposon, and makes a cut 18-20bp downstream into the genomic region.
    Thus the reads are much shorter (and reverse-complemented), and also there is no need for read2 (these are typically single-ended datasets).
 See `Santiago et al. (2015) <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4389836/>`__.